(Hot Tips For Smart Singers Newsletter - April 12, 2010. See others here.)

-I was thinking about this kind of challenge for singers - how to have self-esteem - while reading an article in the Wall Street Journal (WSJ), called
+I was thinking about this kind of challenge for singers - how to have self-esteem - while reading an article in the Wall Street Journal (WSJ), called The Superstar Effect.

 This article is based on the research of Jennifer Brown, an applied macro-economist at the Kellogg School of Management at Northwestern University whose research paper is titled, Quitters Never Win: The (Adverse) Incentive Effects of Competing with Superstars.

 Here is the main point of the piece by Jonah Lehrer:

 "While challenging competitions are supposed to bring out our best, these studies demonstrate that when people are forced to compete against a peer who seems far superior, they often don't rise to the challenge.
 Instead, they give up."

 (Hmmm...
 Just like we singers, who sometimes feel like giving up in an audition or exam?)